KabukiStarship/Script2/_Spec/Data/Types.md

 ***Bit Pattern***

-2-byte types can be used created a Core Type or a map one Core Type to another such as a ST1_FP4 (UTF-8 string-to-float) map or a CH1_BOL (char-to-bool) map.
+2-byte types can be used created a Core Type or a map one Core Type to another such as a STA_FPD (UTF-8 string-to-float) map or a CHA_BOL (char-to-bool) map.
 To create a single core type set the Size Width (SW) bits of the ASCII Data Types word to 1:

 | b8:b7 | b6:b5  | b4:b0 |
 |:-----:|:------:|:-----:|